Workday, Inc.

-Workday, Inc., is an American on‑demand (cloud-based) financial management, human capital management, and student information system software vendor.
-Workday was founded by David Duffield, founder and former CEO of ERP company PeopleSoft, along with former PeopleSoft chief strategist Aneel Bhusri, following Oracle's acquisition of PeopleSoft in 2005.
+Workday, Inc., is an American cloud-based provider of financial management, human capital management, and student information system software.
+The company was founded by former PeopleSoft executives David Duffield and Aneel Bhusri following Oracle's acquisition of that company in 2005.

-In October 2012, Workday launched a successful initial public offering that valued the company at $9.5 billion.
-Competitors of Workday include SAP Successfactors, Dayforce, UKG, and Oracle.
+In October 2012, Workday completed its initial public offering (IPO), which valued the company at $9.5 billion.

-In 2020, Fortune magazine ranked Workday Inc. at number five on their Fortune List of the Top 100 Companies to Work For in 2020 based on an employee satisfaction survey.

 History

 2005–2015

 Workday was founded in March 2005 and launched in November 2006.
 Initially, it was funded by David Duffield and the venture capital firm Greylock Partners.
-In December 2008, Workday moved its headquarters from Walnut Creek, California to Pleasanton, California, where PeopleSoft founder Duffield's prior company was located.
+In December 2008, Workday moved its headquarters from Walnut Creek, California, to Pleasanton, California, United States, where PeopleSoft founder Duffield's prior company was located.

 On February 6, 2008, Workday announced that it had reached a definitive agreement to purchase Cape Clear Software.
 In May 2008, Workday signed a large contract with Flextronics to provide human capital management software services.
 Companies that have publicly disclosed contracts or deployments of Workday include Aviva, Chiquita Brands, and other firms.

 On April 29, 2009, Workday announced that it had secured $75 million in funding led by New Enterprise Associates.
 Existing investors Greylock Partners and Workday CEO and co‑founder Dave Duffield also participated in the round.
 On October 24, 2011, Workday announced $85 million in new funding, bringing the total capital raised to $250 million.
 Investors in the latest round included T. Rowe Price, Morgan Stanley Investment Management, Janus, and Bezos Expeditions.
 As of spring 2012, Workday had 310 customers, ranging from mid-sized businesses to Fortune 500 companies.

 In October 2012, Workday launched its initial public offering (IPO) on the New York Stock Exchange with ticker symbol WDAY.
-Its shares were priced at $28 and ended trading Friday, October 12, at $48.69, which "propelled the start-up to a market capitalization of nearly $9.5 billion including unexercised stock options."
+Its shares were priced at $28 and ended trading Friday, October 12, at $48.69, which "propelled the start-up to a market capitalization of nearly $9.5 billion including unexercised stock options".
 It sold 22.75 million Class A shares, raising $637 million.
-The IPO raised more cash than any launch in the U.S. technology sector since Facebook's $16 billion IPO in May 2012.
-Its shares surged 74% in their IPO, underscoring investor interest in cloud computing.
+The IPO raised more cash than any launch in the US technology sector since Facebook's $16 billion IPO in May 2012.
+Its shares surged 74% in its IPO, underscoring investor interest in cloud computing.